DexterHuang/CyberCodeOnline/Rules.md

 ### Game Rules
 * No use of bots or scripts
 * No tool assistance
-* No more than 2 alts
+* No more than 1 alt account
 * Don't exploit bugs, report them
 * Keep usernames family friendly
 * Selling account/items for IRL money not allowed